emilio-cartoni/REAL2020_starter_kit/README.md

 This is used to map your submission to the said challenge, so please remember to use the correct `challenge_id` and `grader_id` as specified above.

-If you set `debug` to `true`, then the evaluation will run on a separate set of 20 environments, and the logs from your submitted code (if it fails), will be made available to you to help you debug.
+If you set `debug` to `true`, then the evaluation will run a reduced number of timesteps, and the logs from your submitted code (if it fails), will be made available to you to help you debug.
 **NOTE** : **IMPORTANT** : By default we have set `debug:true`, so when you have done the basic integration testing of your code, and are ready to make a final submission, please do make sure to set `debug` to `false` in `aicrowd.json`.

 - `my_controller.py`